 • Available in three-tab, architectural, and luxury styles

-• Easy to repair when damaged, especially compared to other roofing materials
+• Easy to repair when damaged, especially compared to other roofing material

 What Are Asphalt Shingles?